Jennifer Aniston and Ex John Mayer Sighted at Same Hollywood Hot Spot

 Paparazzi snapped the Morning Show star and music man exiting just seconds apart from each other, raising eyebrows and questions as to whether they ran into each other inside the celebrity hot spot.

+"Jen and John were both at Sunset Tower on Thursday night, but they weren't together.
+Jen was with Amanda Anka and her girlfriends and John was there separately," a source said.
+"They weren't in the same part of the restaurant for most of the evening.
+Jen had her back to the room and was focused on the people she was with."

+The source added, "They both come in frequently and it was just a coincidence they were there on the same night.
+They got up to leave around the same time and walked through the lobby with their groups, but it didn't seem like a big deal.
+John left on his own and Jen left with her friends."

-While it could have simply been a Tinseltown coincidence, some fans can't help but remember the former pair's on-and-off history in the late 2000s.
+While it was all simply a Tinseltown coincidence, the sightings conjured up memories of the former pair's on-and-off history from the late 2000s.

 "He had to put that out there that he broke up with me," Aniston told Vogue after their first split in 2008.
 "And especially because it's me.
 It's not just some girl he's dating.
 I get it.
 We're human."